deniz-oezdemir/Inception/Evaluation README.md

 - docker compose: Makefile - docker compose or Error

 ### Network
-The Docker network used for this setup is named `inception_all` and is configured as a bridge network.
+The Docker network used for this setup is named `inception_net` and is configured as a bridge network.
 It allows communication between the containers and assigns unique IPv4 addresses to each container within the network's subnet.

 - docker-compose.yml: section "networks"
 - `docker network ls` output: